History

 CENTERS FOR INDEPENDENT LIVING

 A CIL is a non-residential, not-for-profit, community-based agency that provides the core services of Independent Living.
 A CIL is more than just an organization.
-It embodies a movement with a philosophy rooted in principles similar to the civil rights and women’s movements.
+It embodies a movement with a philosophy rooted in principles similar to the civil rights and women’s rights movements.
 The Independent Living Movement developed in response to systems that were inaccessible and excluded people with disabilities.

 THE INDEPENDENT LIVING PHILOSOPHY

 The philosophy of independent living holds principles that contrast the IL model with the traditional rehabilitation model.
-In the IL model, the society with barriers and the negative attitudes toward
+In the IL model, the society with barriers and the negative attitudes toward disabilities are the problems to be fixed, not the individuals with disabilities.

 The IL movement has fostered a particular definition of independence: “Independence is the ability to control one’s own life by making responsible choices from acceptable options.”
-To ensure “acceptable options” exist and prevent inappropriate institutionalization, CILs offer a variety of services, called the five core services: advocacy, independent living, information and referral, peer consultation, and transition.
+To ensure “acceptable options” exist and to prevent inappropriate institutionalization, CILs offer a variety of services, called the five core services: advocacy, independent living, information and referral, peer consultation, and transition.

 In January 2021, CWDR received funding to provide informational packages to the homeless population through DOH.